-5. Cod Liver Oil – One of Mom’s Favorite Nutrient Dense Foods
+5. Cod Liver Oil – One of Mom’s Favorites and Most Nutrient Dense Foods for Elderly People

 Back in the old days people would tell stories of mothers making their children take cod liver oil to help prevent rickets due to Vitamin D deficiency.
 Many seniors are adverse to taking fish oils due to bad memories from when they were a kid.

 As usual, mother was right.
 Cod liver oil contains a lot of Vitamins A and D, plus a healthy amount of Omega 3 fats such as EPA and DHA.
 Vitamin A is essential for bone growth and night vision, but can also aid in preventing Leukemia.

 Vitamin D helps in more ways than just rickets.
 It can also help prevent hypertension and cancer in people of all ages.

 EPA and DHA Omega 3s are great for reducing inflammation – something we see in a lot of elderly people in our assisted living homes.
 Inflammation can lead to all sorts of problems from gut problems to skin issues.

 You can purchase cod liver oil either in soft gels or as a liquid.
 Many products have been flavored with other natural foods like lemon.
 The flavors help remove the fishy taste.
 Be careful that it doesn’t taste to fishy because it may have become rancid.